During the world’s worst

 factories to watchtowers and propaganda centres, this is an area truly trapped

 Luckily, YPT have been pioneering travel to nuclear exclusion zones for the past decade and we can get you inside.
 You simply submit a copy of your passport and we go through our contacts and take care of all the paperwork.
 Belarus, itself a very closed off country until recently, now has a handy 30 day visa free entry for a vast number of countries provided you enter and exit via Minsk airport.

 Feel like extending your adventure?
-Join us in continuing on our Soviet Baltics tour!
+Join us for our Soviet Baltics tour right before this tour!

 Arrival in Minsk at your own leisure and check into our centrally located Soviet era hotel with Western comforts.

-Meetup with your YPT guide and the rest of the crew in the evening to head to a local Belarussian brewery restaurant with great local food and beer.
+Meetup with your YPT guide and the rest of the crew, including those coming from our Soviet Baltics Tour in the evening to head to a local Belarussian brewery restaurant with great local food and beer.